Do you or someone that you know suffer from TMJ syndrome?

 Additional Tips for Reducing Pain from TMJ Syndrome

 The main solution for combating pain from TMJ syndrome is to avoid over-using your jaw.
 You should avoid clenching your jaw and yawning.

 Treat your TMJ syndrome like any other injury and reduce strain put on your jaw.

 You may also want to consider taking over-the-counter analgesics.
 You can get temporary pain relief from your jaw discomfort with mild muscle relaxants, pain medications, and anti-inflammatory medications.

 Though, you should always consult with a dentist or health care provider before taking medications – especially if you’re already seeking treatment.

 These suggestions should help you obtain relief from TMJ syndrome and its symptoms.
 But, everyone is different.
 Results can vary, based on the severity of your condition.

-If you would like further advice or treatment for TMJ syndrome, contact Next Dentistry today to schedule your next appointment.
+If you would like further advice or treatment for TMJ syndrome, contact your local dentist to see if they treat TMJ.